Skip to main content

 3. You’ve run firstrun.
 The template library is configured (uspecs.config.json has your template keys and MCP provider)

-Reference the skill and point it at the _base.json produced by the plugin.
-No Figma link is required.
+Reference create-component-md and point it at the _base.json produced by the plugin.
+No Figma link is required — the plugin capture is the input.

 @create-component-md baseJsonPath=~/Downloads/text-field-_base.json